By Marika Sboros

 Cape Town GP Dr Neville Wellington, an NN co-founder, covers the changing needs in healthcare landscapes affected by digital technology and social media.

 “We as doctors and other health practitioners are inundated with emails, WhatsApp messages and via other social media daily,” Wellington says.
 “This is in addition to our day-to-day business of actually seeing patients.

-“How we doctors respond to these new situations can have huge consequences on our professional and private lives.
-We, therefore, need to update ourselves in these areas.”
+“How we doctors respond to these new situations can have huge consequences on our professional and private lives.”

 Ethics and tweets